-Nanostructured molecular and inorganic semiconducting materials are a relatively recent innovation, yet they have already proven to be crucial ingredients to an increasing number of applications.
-Such materials offer large functional areas per material volume, making them ideal for efficient light-harvesting in photovoltaic cells, energy storage in batteries or fuel cells, and for chemical or biological sensing.
-In addition, the emergence of such nanostructures has allowed the exploration of new fundamental science, as for example artificial light harvesting and photocurrent generation at interfaces, supramolecular self-assembly and an understanding of material dynamics.
-Our group is particularly interested in increasing our understanding of how properties on the nanoscale affect the generation and mobility of charge carriers and the diffusivity of photoexcitations.
+Organic, inorganic and hybrid semiconductors are a crucial ingredients to an increasing number of applications, such as solar cells, light-emitting devices, energy storage in batteries or fuel cells, and for chemical or biological sensing.
+In addition, the emergence of nanostructured systems has allowed the exploration of new fundamental science, as for example artificial light harvesting and photocurrent generation at interfaces, supramolecular self-assembly and an understanding of electron dynamics.
+Our group is particularly interested in increasing our fundamental understanding of electronic, lattice and nano-scale properties that govern these systems.
 Our experiments are largely based on a range of femtosecond spectroscopic methods to follow the dynamics of photoexcitations in a material.
-These techniques provide non-contact analytical tools to examine how molecular or hybrid materials may be optimized for implementation in solar cells, light-emitting devices or transistors.
+These techniques provide non-contact analytical tools to examine how molecular or hybrid materials may be optimized for implementation in applications.

 New organic-inorganic metal halide perovskite materials emerged